NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

     We can verify this result by comparing to the equipartition theorem which states that each quadratic degree of freedom should contribute ``\frac{1}{2}kT`` to the total energy.
-    Since this is a harmonic system, this gives us the exact classical potential energy expectation as equal to the temperature, since we have two degrees of freedom and we are in atomic units.
+    As this is a harmonic system, this gives us the exact classical potential energy expectation as equal to the temperature, since we have two degrees of freedom and we are in atomic units.